johannas-kram/JavaUno-Online-Backend/readme.md

 * The Backend source code is licensed under a CC-BY-SA-NC 4.0 Licence\
    * License: https://creativecommons.org/licenses/by-nc-sa/4.0/
    * Creator: Mark Herrmann (Nickname: Tomatenmark)
-* For the original card game all rights are reserved to Mattel games.\
-  (I have no co-operation with Mattel)

-Notice: Mattel also offers an own free app to play UNO.
-See my version as fun project

 ## Compatibility
-If you want to use this backend together with my frontend, please note the following compatibility information:
 * version 2.x frontend <-> version 1.x backend
   * NOT compatible
 * Version 2.x backend <-> version 1.x frontend